vanallenlab/moalmanac-db/docs/content-changelog.md

 # Content Changelog
 The following changes have been made to the content catalogued within the Molecular Oncology Almanac knowledge base.

+## August 2022 release
+Added entries:
+- (FDA) _ALK-EML4_ and sensitivity to crizotinib in inflammatory myofibroblastic tumors.
+- (Clinical trial) _BRCA1_ and _BRCA2_ germline variants and sensitivity to olaparib.
+- (Clinical evidence) _BRCA2_ copy number deletion and loss-of-function somatic variants and sensitivity to olaparib in uterine leiomyosarcoma.
+- (Clinical evidence) _CDKN2A_ deletion and sensitivity to palbociclib in uterine leiomyosarcoma.
+- (Clinical evidence) _MYOCD_ amplification as a diagnostic for strong smooth muscle differentiation in leiomyosarcoma.
+- (Preclinical) _RB1_ copy number deletion and somatic variants and sensitivity to olaparib and talazoparib in prostate cancer.
+- (Preclinical) _RB1_ knockout and resistance to palbociclib in prostate cancer.
+- (Preclinical) _USP11_ silencing and sensitivity to olaparib in osteosarcoma.
+- (Inferential) _ATRX_ copy number deletions and poor prognosis in leiomyosarcoma.
+- (Inferential) _BRCA1_ and _BRCA2_ copy number deletion and loss-of-function somatic variants and sensitivity to PARP inhibition (KU0058684, KU0058948).
+- (Inferential) _CDKN2C_ deletion may confer sensitivity to CDK4/6 inhibitors.
+- (Inferential) _MAP2K4_ and _MAPK7_ copy number amplification and not sensitive to chemotherapy as well as poor prognosis in osteosarcoma.
+- (Inferential) _PDGFRA_ copy number amplification and poor prognosis in breast cancer.
+- (Inferential) _PTEN_ copy number deletion and poor prognosis in uterine leiomyosarcoma.
+- (Inferential) _PTEN_ copy number deletion and sensitivity to sapanisertib in combination with alpelisib in uterine leiomyosarcoma.

 ## July 2022 release
 Added entries:
 - (FDA) _BRAF_ p.V600E and sensitivity to dabrafenib in combination with trametinib in any solid tumor.